SoMuchCode/RPI-Scripts/hostap/README.md

 ## startap.sh
 Script to start your custom AP.
-If you want to automatically start forwarding, start it with `-fe` or `--forward-eth0` for the ethernet connection, `-fw` or `--forward-wlan1` for wireless 1 forwarding.
+If you want to automatically start forwarding, start it with `-fe` or `--forward-eth0` for the ethernet connection, `-fw` or `--forward-wlan1` for wireless (wlan1) forwarding.
 `sudo ./startap.sh`

 ## startap-open.sh
 Script to start an AP that has no password.
+If you want to automatically start forwarding, start it with `-fe` or `--forward-eth0` for the ethernet connection, `-fw` or `--forward-wlan1` for wireless (wlan1) forwarding.

 `sudo ./startap-open.sh`